robbiet111/dissertation-project/Timelog.md

 ### 12 Oct 2023
 * *5 hours* Creating example using triggers to add elements to the overall sound (Trigger Music (Example)) in Unity

+### 15 Oct 2023
+* *3 hours* Creating example using Stylyl Plug-in, Piano example where each key is a different note and you play the note by clicking down on the desired block.

+## Week 4

+### 16 Oct 2023
+* *0.5 hours* Meeting with supervisor
+* *1.5 hours* Writing meeting minutes and watching tutorial on youtube for terrain maps